s-m-sys/mix_with_SAPs/README.md

 **Figure_4:**
 Figure_4_a_traj:
-Open the file trajectory_plots.ipynb and run all the cells together Needs ini_state_q1.csv and test files trajectory_11.txt, trajectory_42.txt, trajectory_121.txt
+Open the file trajectory_plots.ipynb and run all the cells together Needs ini_state_q1.txt and test files trajectory_11.txt, trajectory_42.txt, trajectory_121.txt
 Figure_4_b_prob_occurance:
 Open the file heat_map_from_data.ipynb and run all the cells together Need the files part_occur_data_RT1.csv and part_occur_data_RT2.csv

 **Figure_5:**
 For Trained:
-Run imageGen.ipynb along with files state_500.csv, state_5000.csv, state_15000.csv, state_50000.csv in the corresponding folder
+Run imageGen.ipynb along with files state_500.csv, state_5000.csv, state_15000.csv, state_50000.csv in the folder
 For non-Trained:
-Run imageGen.ipynb along with files state_500.csv, state_5000.csv, state_15000.csv, state_50000.csv in the corresponding folder
+Run imageGen.ipynb along with files state_500.csv, state_5000.csv, state_15000.csv, state_50000.csv in the folder

 **Figure_6:**
 Fig_6_a_i:
-Open the file act_particle_lovi_cmap_from_act_data.ipynb and run all the cells together along with the files active_data_NTSAP.csv and ini_state_q1.txt
+Open the file act_particle_loci_cmap_from_act_data.ipynb and run all the cells together along with the files active_data_NTSAP.csv and ini_state_q1.txt
 Fig_6_a_ii:
-Open the file act_particle_lovi_cmap_from_act_data.ipynb and run all the cells together along with the files active_data_TSAP.csv and ini_state_q1.txt
+Open the file act_particle_loci_cmap_from_act_data.ipynb and run all the cells together along with the files active_data_TSAP.csv and ini_state_q1.txt
 Fig_6_b:
 Open the file traj_active_from_data.ipynb and run all the cells together along with ini_state_q1.txt and trajectory_data.csv
 Fig_6_c_inset: